-This chapter explains how to access and use Setup Mode.
-To complete the configuration, continue with Chapter 7: Setup Mode: Server Configuration, Chapter 8: Setup Mode: Channel Configuration and Chapter 9: Setup Mode: Advanced Settings.
+This chapter tells you how to access Setup Mode and the general procedure for using it.
+To complete the configuration, continue with 7: Setup Mode: Server Configuration, 8: Setup Mode: Channel Configuration, and 9: Setup Mode: Advanced Settings.

 Note: The menus in the configuration chapters show a typical device.
 Your device may have different configuration options.